DrContrary/DrContrary.github.io/_posts/2018-11-17-Directories_paths&files.md

 While there are many different methods to read in many types of files, I will only briefly go over a few methods here.

 ### R Studio Text File Data Import Options
 If you are using R studio you have a couple build in GUI options for import.
 These are more familiar for people just starting out.
-Over time you will find there are more efficient ways to import your data that keep analysis as reproducable as possible.
+Over time you will find there are more efficient ways to import your data that keep analysis as reproduceable as possible.

 ![](https://i.imgur.com/rIRkBwX.jpg?1)